The Best Seat Chair Cushion for Back Pain

 Consider the following suggestions regarding your sitting environment to help stabilize your condition:

-- It’s easiest to stand up every 20 minutes or so and move around.
+- It’s easiest to stand up every 20 minutes and move around.

 - Having lumbar support on hand can also reduce back pain, and, in a pinch, you can also use a rolled-up towel for support.